Greater Sudbury: Media

-As the largest city in Northern Ontario, Greater Sudbury is the region's primary media center.
+As the largest city in Northern Ontario, Greater Sudbury is the region's primary media centre.
 Due to the relatively small size of the region's individual media markets, most of the region is served at least partially by Sudbury-based media.
 CICI-TV produces almost all local programming on the CTV Northern Ontario system, and the CBC Radio stations CBCS-FM and CBON-FM broadcast to the entire region through extensive rebroadcaster networks.
 As well, many of the commercial radio stations in Northeastern Ontario's smaller cities simulcast programming produced in Sudbury for at least a portion of their programming schedules, particularly in weekend and evening slots.

 Sudbury's daily newspaper, the Sudbury Star is owned by Postmedia, is published six days a week and has a weekday circulation of 17,530 as of 2006.
 The city's longtime community newspaper Northern Life ceased print publication in 2020, concurrently with its sale from Laurentian Media Group to Village Media, and remains in operation as the web-only publication Sudbury.com.

 There is also a weekly francophone publication, Le Voyageur.
 The South Side Story used to be a print and online publication but has been defunct since 2019.